 Air pollution is one of the biggest threats to human health.
-According to the World Health Organization, outdoor and indoor air pollution cause respiratory and other diseases, which can be fatal.
-Air pollution also causes harm to the environment.
-The Group is committed to help combat air pollution by reducing its air emissions.
+According to the World Health Organization (WHO), outdoor and indoor air pollution cause respiratory and other diseases, this can be fatal.

-There are air pollutants that are produced during the apparel manufacturing process.
+There are air pollutants that are generated during the apparel manufacturing process.
 However, the majority of our products are manufactured by external suppliers and only a small portion of our products (mainly ties, leather goods and corporate uniforms) are made by our Meizhou factories.
-As such, the Group's direct contribution to the air pollutants should not be significant.
+As such, the Group's direct contribution to the air pollutants is considered to be immaterial.